 Don’t miss out on deductions

-As a sole trader, you can claim deductions for most expenses you incur running your business – as long as they directly relate to your assessable income.
-This includes:
+As a sole trader, you can claim certain business tax deductions for most expenses you incur running your business — as long as they directly relate to your assessable income.
+Deductions can save you thousands each year, especially as you and your business move up in the tax brackets.

 - Business travel expenses such as bus, train, and taxi fares